 \subsection{Apps for Children}

 Children enjoy special protections under data protection laws in many jurisdictions, including COPPA in the US and the GDPR in the EU and UK.
 Among other legal requirements, US, EU and UK law require parental consent for many data collection activities involving children.
+The UK's Age appropriate design code explicitly prohibits the use of profiling technologies without prior consent~\cite{ico_kids}.
 In addition to the legal requirements, Apple and Google impose contractual obligations on children's apps on their app stores.
 As such, the study of children's apps not only allows us to assess the practices of apps aimed at particularly vulnerable users, but also serves as a useful case study for the efficacy of privacy rules imposed by policy makers and app platforms.
 Both app stores offer a dedicated section for children apps, known as the \textit{Kids} category on the Apple App Store and the \textit{Designed for Families} program on the Google Play Store.
 109 iOS apps (0.9\%) and 371 Android apps (3.1\%) from our dataset fell into these categories.
-Children's apps show somewhat different privacy properties than the average app on both ecosystems, as shown in Table~\ref{tab:privacy_comparison}.
+While this dataset is much smaller than in the previous sections, our analysis of this subset suggests that worrying privacy practices are not absent from children's apps, see Table~\ref{tab:privacy_comparison}.